Amariab13/Single-cv/README.md

-# Amaria Boualam – Web Developer CV
+# AmariaB – Web Developer CV

-This project is a personal online CV (Curriculum Vitae) for **Amaria Boualam**, a junior web developer based in Marseille, France.
+This project is a personal online CV (Curriculum Vitae) for **Amaria B**, a junior web developer based in Marseille, France.
 The CV is built using semantic HTML5 and provides an overview of Amaria's skills, experience, and education in web development and IT.

 ## 🌐 Live Preview